fluentribbon/fluentribbon.github.io/documentation/controls/keytip.md

 ---

 Key tips provide users accessibility to the Ribbon using the keyboard.
 To start the process the user must press one of the key tip keys.
-Per default these are `Space`, `Alt` or `F10`.
+Per default these are `Alt` or `F10`.
 `KeyTips` are shown over controls.

 To make key tips work, it is enough to set the attached property `Fluent:KeyTip.Keys` to the target control,